mistrm82/Intro-to-Unix-QMB/lessons/Shell_basics.md

 Type in a sentence, something like "nano is for writing and editing small files and scripts"

 Now we want to save the file and exit.
 At the bottom of nano, you see the "\^X Exit".
-That means that we use Ctrl-X to exit.
-Type `Ctrl-X`.
+That means that we use <kbd>Ctrl</kbd> then <kbd>x</kbd> to exit.
+Type  <kbd>Ctrl-x</kbd>.
 It will ask if you want to save it.
 Type `y` for yes.
 Then it asks if you want that file name.
 Hit 'Enter'.

 Now you've written a file.
 You can take a look at it with less or cat, or open it up again and edit it.